MakarovCode/Emissary/README.md

 after 'deploy:published', 'emissary:restart'
 ```

 # Roadmap
 This tools is in the making
 * ~~Multi server with the same BOT~~
 * ~~bundle exec runner for better daemonization and independence~~
 * Send whole messages batch to trello
+* Create a discord channel for developers to test before installing the gem and a public trello board with this roadmap and a list for testing
 * Better command params handling
 * Convert the message HASH into a Ruby Class
 * Change the JSON config file to a init class configuration for better customization